 The offer letter must contain the beginning and ending dates of the internship, the

 job description, hours per week, and the pay rates (per hour).
 The letter must be

 written on the letterhead of the company and signed by the recruiter or supervisor

 of the position.
 For each working period (Summer, Fall or Spring semester) a separate

 letter must be provided.
 The beginning and ending dates should fall within the semester

 How to Receive a "CR" Grade for the EE795 Internship

-1. The student needs to type up a report (1-2 pages) stating how the internship has helped in their degree.
+- A typed report (1-2 pages) on how the internship has helped in their degree.

 Application and Processing Time Periods